Aricg/puppet-HA-postgres-rabbit-redis/README.md

 This should kill your rabbit processes ->

-        for x in $(pgrep -f rabbit); do kill -9 $x; echo "PID $x killed"; done
+        for x in $(pgrep -f rabbit); do kill -9 $x; echo "PID $x killed"; done (or as moutons pointed out) pkill -SIGKILL -f rabbit

 Iptables
 --------